cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-12-how-i-peer-review-research-papers.md

 Such a novelty claim is often written somewhere in the introduction section.
 It should be generally easy to spot.
 It reads like this: "_In this paper, we propose a new method `X` to solve the problem `Y`_".
-In most software engineering papers I've seen it's also common to find a summary of contributions as a list of bullet points at the end of the introduction section.
+In most software engineering papers, I've seen it's also common to find a summary of contributions as a list of bullet points at the end of the introduction section.
 It reads something like this: "_The contributions of this paper are as follows: `X`, `Y`, and `Z`_".
 If I don't easily find a clear novelty claim, or list of contributions somewhere in the paper, then it's a red flag and I start doubting about its quality.
-The reason is that, as a reviewer, I don't want to squeeze my brain to figure out what the paper is all about.
+This is because, as a reviewer, I don't want to squeeze my brain to figure out what the paper is all about.

 > "The number one reason for me to reject a paper is the lack of novelty.
 The second reason is related to presentation.
 From the author's perspective, it is very challenging to "fix" the novelty issue, but there is much that can be done to improve presentation.
-For example, adding real-world examples, improving the figures, making the paper clearer and more readable, and fixing incomplete sections.
+For example, adding real-world examples, improving the figures, making the paper clearer and more readable, and fixing incomplete sections."

 Second, I try to answer myself the following questions, in this order:

 1. Do I **understand** the paper after reading its title and abstract?
 I assume I should not be an expert in the field to understand the key contribution.
 2. Is the paper **beautiful**?
-For me, beautiful means written in $ \LaTeX $, with clear structure, high-quality (vectorial) figures, well-formatted tables, right amount of references, and a good balance between text and other visual elements.
+For me, beautiful means written in $ \LaTeX $, with clear structure, high-quality (vectorial) figures, well-formatted tables, a right amount of references, and a good balance between the text and other visual elements.
 3. Does it include **links** to a <i class="fab fa-github"></i> GitHub repository or raw dataset?
 Reproducibility is key.
 I do `⌘ F` or `Ctrl F` and search for `http` hyperlinks.

 If the answer to all the previous questions is "Yes!", then I start to look at the paper favorably and focus on helping the authors get it through.[^3]
-If my answer to all of them is "No," then I focus on providing evidence to the editor that the paper is not worth publishing.
+If my answer to all of them is "No", then I focus on providing evidence to the editor that the paper is not worth publishing.
 In any case, a more detailed review follows.